What is multiple myeloma?

-Our Clinical Negligence Department compromises specialist clinical negligence solicitors, as well as our Head of Department Linda Schermer, who is dual qualified as both a doctor and a solicitor.
+Our Clinical Negligence Department compromises specialist clinical negligence solicitors, as well as our Head of Department Linda Schermer-Jones, who is dual qualified as both a doctor and a solicitor.
 This specialist knowledge provides us with a unique insight into both the medical and legal aspects of your potential claim.

 Do you have a potential clinical negligence claim?